01618830666

 Where is Japanese knotweed growing in the UK?

-Japanese knotweed is a highly invasive species that was originally brought to the UK as an ornamental plant in the 19th century and can now be found in many parts of the country.
-It is particularly prevalent in England and Wales, although it can also be found in Scotland and Northern Ireland.
+Japanese knotweed is a highly invasive species originally brought to the UK as an ornamental plant in the 19th century.
+It is now found in many parts of the country, particularly in England and Wales, although it can also be found in Scotland and Northern Ireland.

 including riverbanks, railway embankments, waste ground, and gardens.
 It is known for its rapid growth rate and ability to spread quickly, making it difficult to control once established.